Bicycling Magazine once named Chicago the best bicycling city in the nation.

 @Bike the Drive

 Every year, Lake Shore Drive, our scenic lakefront thoroughfare, closes down to vehicular traffic and becomes a cyclist’s paradise.
-Bike the Drive, which will be held on Sunday, May 27, attracts thousands of riders who cruise the entire 30-mile ride or start at various checkpoints for shorter distances.
-Here’s a tip: Bike the Drive participants staying at the Fairmont Chicago enjoy all kinds of extras, including 20-percent off valet car parking; easy access to the start/finish area, which is located less than 1 mile from the hotel; secure, indoor bike parking; complimentary continental breakfast the morning of Bike the Drive; 15 percent off all spa services; 24-hour fitness center access, and a whole lot more.
+Bike the Drive, which is held at the end of May each year, attracts thousands of riders who cruise the entire 30-mile ride or start at various checkpoints for shorter distances.

 Even when Bike the Drive isn’t in full swing, you can ride along the fantastic Lakefront Trail, with Lake Michigan to the east, and the city skyline to the west.
 The trail hugs the lakefront and runs for 18 miles all the way from the south side of the city to the north.
 It’s simply one of the best ways to experience the spirit of Chicago, passing harbors, the downtown area, iconic museums, a golf course, beaches, restaurants, public art and sculptures, historic community centers, a theater, and even a bird sanctuary.
 Plus, the creation of two adjacent lakefront paths to separate walkers from cyclists will be finished this year, making it even safer and easier to take in Chicago’s great urban outdoors.

 The unused elevated train line that once ran along Bloomingdale Avenue on the city’s west side is now a celebrated, elevated 2.7-mile bike, jogging and walking trail connecting the hip Wicker Park, Bucktown, Logan Square, and Humboldt Park neighborhoods.
-The multi-use park also features an observatory, art installations, educational programming, green space, and other amenities, not to mention special events, such as camping on the 606.
+The multi-use park also features an observatory, art installations, educational programming, green space, and other amenities.

 Feeling a bit daring?
 Clothes weighing you down?
-On June 9, 2018 you can take part in Chicago’s 15th annual Naked Bike Ride.
+Each June, you can take part in Chicago’s annual Naked Bike Ride.
 The free, clothing-optional ride attracts hundreds of riders in various stages of undress, and is held in cities around the world.
 Its mission is to help promote more cycling, as well as positive body image.
 Check-in for the ride begins at 6pm in the West Loop, with the ride usually running from 8pm-11pm.

 @ Chicago Riverwalk